jlaydevant/Binary-Equilibrium-Propagation/README.md

 vi) saveHyperparameters: create a .txt file with all hyperparameters in the parser in the folder 'S-X'.

-## VI - Command to be run in the terminal to reproduce the results of the paper:
+## VI - Binary Synapses - Full-precision activations: Commands to be run in the terminal to reproduce the results of the paper (Section 3):

 * Fully connected architecture: